MosheLichman/CS175-Discussions/README.md

 # CS175
-Source files and notebooks used at the discussion sessions
+Source files, notebooks, slides and other things used at the discussion sessions.